 Visiting Professor of Law

 M.A., University of Sussex (UK) (2004), with distinction

 J.D., University of Iowa (2008), with distinction

-Suzan Pritchett is a Visiting Professor at the University of Wyoming College of Law for the 2011-13 academic years.
+Suzan Pritchett is a Visiting Professor at the University of Wyoming College of Law.
 Prior to coming to the College of Law, she worked in private practice representing clients in federal immigration matters and taught undergraduate courses in political science and international relations.

 Professor Pritchett graduated with distinction from the University of Iowa College of Law, where she served as an editor for Transnational Law and Contemporary Problems and was the recipient of several public interest and human rights awards.
 After law school, she clerked for Immigration Judges Charles Pazar and Lawrence Burman through the Department of Justice Attorney General's Honors Program and for the judges of the United States Court of Appeals for the Second Circuit, where she drafted appellate decisions in cases involving requests for asylum, withholding of removal, and relief under the Convention Against Torture.